 Integrated load balancing

 IT pros can set up multiple Windows 8 DirectAccess servers in a high availability setup that uses Windows Network Load Balancing.
 As new remote connections are requested, those connections are appropriately load-balanced across all of the DirectAccess servers.
-In addition, IT pros can easily add additional new DirectAccess servers to their high availability setup without impacting existing remote connections.
+IT pros can add additional new DirectAccess servers to their high availability setup without impacting existing remote connections.

 Key Management Services (KMS)

-The Key Management Service (KMS) activates PCs running Windows in an enterprise environment by having the systems connect to the service during a set period of time to re-activate.
+The Key Management Service (KMS) activates PCs running Windows in an enterprise environment by having the systems connect to the service during a set period of time to reactivate.

 In Windows 8, KMS enables auto-discovery in disjointed namespaces to help an enterprise with complex domain name environments manage their Windows activations.

 NAP (DSAP) configuration

-DirectAccess helps organizations that have a network access protection (NAP) capability administer their PCs by providing system health checks to be configured through DirectAccess.
+DirectAccess helps organizations that have a network access protection (NAP) capability administer their PCs by providing system health checks configured through DirectAccess.
 This helps prevent remote PCs that lack antivirus, updates, or host intrusion prevention software from accessing their corporate network until the systems are updated.

 NAT support

-Windows 8 DirectAccess servers can be located behind a NAT device, which removes the requirement to have public internet IPv4 addresses dedicated to DirectAccess.
+Windows 8 DirectAccess servers can be located behind a network address translation (NAT) device, which removes the requirement to have public internet IPv4 addresses dedicated to DirectAccess.

 Network connectivity assistant

-The Windows 8 Network Connectivity Assistant for DirectAccess is integrated into Connection Manager to display the DirectAccess corporate content connectivity status along with all the user's other network status (such as Wi-Fi status).
-The Connectivity Assistant indicates connectivity problems, helps troubleshoot issues such as re-entering credentials, lets the user force access to local resource (ignoring identical corporate resources with similar names), and sends troubleshooting logs to support personnel.
+The Windows 8 Network Connectivity Assistant for DirectAccess is integrated into Connection Manager to display the DirectAccess corporate content connectivity status along with the states of the user's other networks (such as Wi-Fi status).
+The Connectivity Assistant indicates connectivity problems, helps troubleshoot issues such as reentering credentials, lets the user force access to local resources (ignoring identical corporate resources with similar names), and sends troubleshooting logs to support personnel.

 Notification Group Policy settings

-IT pros have through Group Policy controls over the notifications that are shown on a PC.
-They can turn on and off updated tiles or notifications, they can turn on and off notifications received from the network, while local apps can still show notifications, and they can turn on and off whether any notifications show without this particular policy affecting other types of notifications.
+IT pros can use Group Policy to control the notifications that are shown on a PC.
+They can turn on and off updated tiles or notifications, they can turn on and off notifications received from the network while local apps can still show notifications, and they can turn on and off whether any notifications appear without this particular policy affecting other types of notifications.

 Off-premise domain join